-Winners and losers: How the NFL draft will impact the Bears' veteran players
+Winners and losers: How the NFL Draft will affect the Bears' veteran players

 WINNER: Bobby Massie.
 Even with the right tackle entering the final year of his contract, the Bears didn’t draft a developmental project behind him.
 The Bears’ swing tackle, Bradley Sowell, is 28, the same age as Massie.

 LOSER: Kevin White.
-The former first-round pick wasn’t going to get his fifth-year option for 2019 picked up next month, regardless of how many receivers the Bears drafted.
+The 2015 first-round pick wasn’t going to get his fifth-year option for 2019 picked up next month, regardless of how many receivers the Bears drafted.

-Now it’s fair to wonder where he fits on the 2018 team.
-Second-round pick Anthony Miller slots in behind free agent signees Allen Robinson and Taylor Gabriel in Matt Nagy’s new offense.
+Now it’s fair to wonder if he fits on the 2018 team.
+Second-round pick Anthony Miller slots in behind free-agent signees Allen Robinson and Taylor Gabriel in Nagy’s offense.

-That leaves White as the fourth priority, at best, on a team that will carry five or six receivers.
-There will be a roster squeeze at the position, then.
-Javon Wims, the team’s seventh round pick, will be given a chance to make the team.
+That leaves White as the fourth receiver, at best, on a team that will carry five or six.
+There will be a numbers crunch at the position, with seventh-round pick Javon Wims being given a chance to make the team.
 Unlike White, Josh Bellamy and Bennie Fowler can play special teams.

 White will have to prove himself in training camp.
-Unlike last year, the Bears have other options.